 A: A broker non-vote occurs when shares held by a Broker are not voted with respect to a particular proposal because the Broker does not have discretionary authority to vote on the matter and has not received voting instructions from its clients.
 If your Broker holds your shares in its name and you do not instruct your Broker how to vote, your Broker will only have discretion to vote your shares on "routine" matters.
 Where a proposal is not "routine," a Broker who has not received any instructions from its clients does not have discretion to vote its clients' uninstructed shares on that proposal.
-At our Annual Meeting, only Proposal No. 2 (ratifying the appointment of our independent registered public accounting firm) is considered a "routine matter."
-Your Broker will therefore not have discretion to vote on Proposal No. 1 (the election of directors) as this proposal is a "non-routine" matter.
+At our Annual Meeting, only Proposal 2 (ratifying the appointment of our independent registered public accounting firm) is considered a "routine matter."
+Your Broker will therefore not have discretion to vote on Proposals 1, 3, and 4 as these are "non-routine" matters.

 Broker non-votes and abstentions by stockholders from voting (including Brokers holding their clients' shares of record who cause abstentions to be recorded) will be counted towards determining whether or not a quorum is present.
 However, because the five director nominees receiving the affirmative vote of the holders of a plurality of the shares for which votes are cast will be elected, abstentions and broker non-votes will not affect the outcome of the election of directors.
-With regard to Proposal No. 2, this is considered to be a routine matter so there will be no broker non-votes, but abstentions will have the effect of a vote against Proposal No. 2.
+With regard to the affirmative vote of the shares present at the meeting required for Proposal 2, it is a routine matter so there will be no broker non-votes, but abstentions will have the effect of a vote against Proposal 3.
+With regard to Proposal 3, since it is a non-routine matter, broker non-votes and abstentions will have the effect of a vote against Proposal 3.
+With regard to Proposal 4, since the option receiving the greatest number of votes-1 year, 2 years, or 3 years-will be the frequency recommended by our stockholders, abstentions, and broker non-votes will have no effect on the outcome of Proposal 4.

-Q: Can I dissent or exercise rights of appraisal?
+O: Can I dissent or exercise rights of appraisal?